 (4) Who may take the exemption?

 The exemption may be taken by a manufacturer or processor for hire who manufactures articles, substances, or commodities for sale as tangible personal property (excluding marijuana), and who, for the item in question, meets the used directly test and overcomes the majority use threshold.
-(See subsection (8) of this rule for a discussion of the "used directly" criteria and see subsection (9) of this rule for an explanation of the majority use threshold.)
+(See subsection (8) of this rule for a discussion of the "used directly" criterion and see subsection (9) of this rule for an explanation of the majority use threshold.)
 However, for research and development operations, there is no requirement that the operation produce tangible personal property for sale.
 A processor for hire who does not sell tangible personal property is eligible for the exemption if the processor for hire manufactures articles, substances, or commodities that will be sold by the manufacturer.
 For example, a person who is a processor for hire but who is manufacturing with regard to tangible personal property that will be used by the manufacturer, rather than sold by the manufacturer, is not eligible.
 For additional information on manufacturing, processing for hire, or fabricating, see WAC 458-20-136

 and RCW 82.04.110

-for more information.
+.
 Persons who engage in testing for manufacturers or processors for hire are eligible for the exemption.
-To be eligible for the exemption, the taxpayer need not be a manufacturer or processor for hire in the state of Washington, but must meet the Washington definition of manufacturer provided in subsection (2)(g) of this rule.
+To be eligible for the exemption, the taxpayer need not be a manufacturer or processor for hire in the state of Washington, but must meet the definition of manufacturer provided in subsection (2)(g) of this rule.

 (5) What is eligible for the exemption?
 Machinery and equipment used directly in a qualifying operation by a qualifying person is eligible for the exemption, subject to overcoming the majority use threshold.